Locally grown flowers for people with roots.

 Believe it or not, I grew up in Cary, the daughter of an organic gardener who taught me to love getting dirt under my fingernails.
 While my journey didn’t start with flowers, it did begin with bees—nature’s own flower fairies.

 As a beekeeper, I quickly learned that blooms are the secret to sustaining a thriving hive.
-My passion for flowers took root and grew into something more meaningful: a commitment to crafting breathtaking floral arrangements for weddings and special celebrations.
+My passion for flowers took root and grew into something more meaningful: a commitment to crafting lovely floral arrangements for weddings and special celebrations.

 With nearly 30 years as an organic grower, I’ve cultivated everything from perennials and vegetables to some ill-fated roses.